NeLy-EPFL/flygym/doc/source/tutorials/head_stabilization.rst

 (`Gollin & Dürr,
 2018 <https://doi.org/10.1007/978-3-319-95972-6_20>`__).
 To explore head
-stabilization in our embodied model, we will design a controller in which leg joint angles (i.e., proprioceptive signals, 6 legs × 7 degrees of freedom per leg) and ground contacts (i.e., tactile signals, 6 legs) are given as inputs to a multilayer perceptron (MLP).
+stabilization in our embodied model, we will design a controller in which leg joint angles (i.e., proprioceptive signals, 6 legs x 7 degrees of freedom per leg) and ground contacts (i.e., tactile signals, 6 legs) are given as inputs to a multilayer perceptron (MLP).
 This model, in turn, predicts the appropriate head roll and pitch required to cancel